EvgenyKashin/MriSpineDetection/README.md

-## Mri spine detection
+# Mri spine detection
-Test task for **Care Mentor AI**.
-Detection of intervertebral disc pathologies on mri spine.
+Detection of intervertebral disc pathologies on mri spine with YOLOv3.
+## Data
+356 annotated mri spine images (visualized), 2694 objects.
+Mostly has (384, 384) shape.
 ## Using
 - preprocessing.py - data capturing, train-val-test splitting, converting to voc format.
 From data selected only "Visualized (you can mark)".
 Dropped rows with rare classes (only 2).
 Train-val-test split based on the most rare label on image - greater index mean more rare label.